tyroguru/BPFTrace-hol/bpftrace.md

 * We use a wildcard (`*`) to pattern match all the system call entry probes.
 * `@calls[]` declares a special type of associative array (known as a *map* or an *aggregation*).
 We didn't have to name the associative array as we only have one - we could have just used the `@` sign on its own (known as the `anonymous array`).
 * We index the `@calls[]` array using the `probe` builtin variable.
 This expands to the name of the probe that has been fired (e.g, `tracepoint:syscalls:sys_enter_futex`).
-* Each entry in a map can have one of a number of pre-defined functions associated with it.
-Here the `count()` function simply increments an associated counter every time we hit the probe and we therefore keep count of the number of times a probe has been hit.
+* Each entry in a map can have one of a number of values or pre-defined functions associated with it.
+Here the `count()` function simply increments an associated counter every time the function is called and we therefore keep count of the number of times a probe has been hit.

 **NOTE:** The order and number of system calls you see will be different to the output given above.
 For the sake of this example we will focus on `close()` calls.